Peter Tábori: Later career

 While Highgate New Town was under construction, Tábori designed a third housing scheme, for a corner site at the junction of Mill Lane and Solent Road, which was eventually completed in 1981.
 Similarities included a stepped section and striking external staircases cascading down the façade.

 Tábori's work at Camden also included the redevelopment of railway lands, which constituted a large proportion of the potential sites in the borough.
 In 1974-75 he worked with Ove Arup on a borough-wide land-use and planning study, ‘The Adaptability of Railway Land in Camden’, looking at the feasibility of decking over railway lines at various locations for housing and other uses.
-He then produced (to detailed design stage) a scheme for decking over South Hampstead station, including 400 dwellings, shops and a sports centre (1975-77) and another for Hampstead Heath station (900 dwellings) (1977–79).
+He then produced (to detailed design stage) a scheme for decking over South Hampstead station, including 400 dwellings, shops and a sports centre (1975–77) and another for Hampstead Heath station (900 dwellings) (1977–79).
 Following serious injuries sustained in a car accident and other major health issues, Tábori was eventually forced by ill health to leave Camden in the 1980s and focused on private work.

 With the revival of interest in the low-rise high-density format developed at Camden, Highgate New Town received renewed attention in the early 21st century, notably from Mark Swenarton (2017) who documented Tábori's work for the first time, but also from David Levitt and Jo McCafferty, and Mike Althorpe and Abigail Batchelor.

+Personal life

+Tábori married twice; firstly in 1962 to Angelika Schiel (died 2016), a model and subsequently an upholsterer, with whom he had three sons.
+They divorced circa 1980.
+Secondly to Anne Saville, a welfare adviser with Gingerbread, and with whom he had another son in 1984; they later separated.

+Death

+Tábori died on 23 February 2023, at the age of 83, survived by his sons.